hzwer/ICCV2019-LearningToPaint/README.md

 ## FAQ
 **Why does your demo look better than the results in the paper?**

-In our demo, after drawing the outline of each image, we divide it into 4 × 4 patches to paint parallelly to get high resolution.
+In our demo, after painting the outline of each image, we divide it into 4 × 4 patches to paint parallelly to get a high resolution.

 **Your main difference from [Geometrize](https://www.samcodes.co.uk/project/geometrize-haxe-web/)？**